d2l-ai/d2l-en/chapter_appendix_math/linear-algebra.md

-say by considering the grid of all integer pairs of points, we see that what happens is that the matrix multiplication can skew, rotate, and scale the grid, but the grid structure must remain.
+say by considering the grid of all integer pairs of points, we see that what happens is that the matrix multiplication can skew, rotate, and scale the grid, but the grid structure must remain as you see in :numref:`fig_grid-transform`.

 ![The matrix $\mathbf{A}$ acting on the given basis vectors.
 Notice how the entire grid is transported along with it.](../img/GridTransform.svg)
+:label:`fig_grid-transform`

 This is the most important intuitive point to internalize about linear transformations represented by matrices.